Failure to follow engine block heater instructions could result in property damage or serious personal injury.

 Using the Engine Block Heater

 The heater uses 0.4 to 1.0 kilowatt-hours of energy per hour of use.
 The system does not have a thermostat.
-It will achieve maximum temperature after approximately three hours of operation.
-If you use the heater longer than three hours, this will not improve system performance and will use unnecessary electricity.
+It achieves maximum temperature after approximately three hours of operation.
+Using the heater longer than three hours does not improve system performance and unnecessarily uses electricity.